Arrears

 • Long-term Impact: Damage to credit ratings and business reputation.

-Strategies for landlords to manage and mitigate arrears
+How can landlords manage and mitigate commercial arrears?

 • Implement a robust tenant screening process to assess prospective tenants' financial stability and ability to meet lease obligations.